|Old English Sheepdog Rescue & Welfare|

 The charity is run by Trustees who also play an active role in caring for the dogs.
 The dogs live with Julie and her husband, where they have 2.5 acres for the dogs to safely exercise, run and play - or plod as the case may be!

-Originally Julie worked with Gill Harwood OES Rescue, until Gill became ill and could no longer care for the dogs.
-Prior to that Julie also worked with the RSPCA.
+Originally Julie worked with another OES Rescue, and before that with the RSPCA.
 She is also a qualified dog Behavioural Trainer and keeps up to date with latest training methods.
 Her own rescue Old English Sheepdogs all have their KC Good Citizens Dog Scheme Gold Awards and have trained for various disciplines/sports.
 They can sometimes be found out and about giving demonstrations, promoting the breed, obedience & rescue.

 How we work